-The annual English Undergraduate Festival in spring semester is a celebration of talent and new ideas emerging from our majors.
-The 2017 festival, "Adventures in English," takes place the evening of April 6 and all day April 7, in Lind Hall 207A.
-Submit a proposal to present your academic or creative work by March 24!
+The annual English Undergraduate Conference in spring semester is a celebration of talent and new ideas emerging from our majors.
+The 2017 conference, "Adventures in English," takes place the evening of April 6 and all day April 7, in Lind Hall 207A.

 Students present academic and creative works in a supportive environment of peers, graduate students, and English faculty.
 Free meals bookend the panel sessions, which provide opportunities to meet other English majors and chat with professors.

 Panelists gain practice with academic conference and work presentations.
 Students also acquire professional experience by helping to plan, publicize, and coordinate the conference.
 Email firstname.lastname@example.org if you’re interested in helping with the conference!

 7-8:30 pm: Ivory Tower magazine presents Creative Writing Showcase (MCs: Ivory Tower Fiction Editor Gabby Granada and Nonfiction Editor Anna Rosin)